How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 How Long To Smoke A Pork Butt At 250 °F: Understanding The Process

-So, how long does it take to smoke a pork butt at 250 degrees Fahrenheit?
 The general rule is about 1.5 to 2 hours per pound of pork.
-So for a 10-pound pork butt, you’re looking at about 15 to 20 hours.
+So for a 10-pound pork shoulder, you’re looking at about 15 to 20 hours.

 Smoking meat is a bit like a science experiment.
 The goal is to use heat and smoke to change the meat’s texture and flavor.
 It’s not about rushing; it’s a slow process requiring patience.